Qui pluribus: Enemies of the church

-Training of Clergy
+Qui pluribus contains the first mention of communism in any papal encyclical.
+(Note: The encyclical was published two years before Marx and Engels' The Communist Manifesto.)
+Pius described communism as "...a doctrine most opposed to the very natural law.
+For if this doctrine were accepted, the complete destruction of everyone's laws, government, property, and even of human society itself would follow."

+Responses

-As a partial remedy, Pius then spoke at some length on the education and training of the clergy, "However, priests are the best examples of piety and God’s worship, and people tend generally to be of the same quality as their priests.
+As a partial remedy, Pius then dealt at length, and without apology, on the education and training of the clergy, "However, priests are the best examples of piety and God's worship, and people tend generally to be of the same quality as their priests.
 When ministers are ignorant or neglectful of their duty, then the morals of the people also immediately decline."
 He directed the bishops to choose carefully those candidates to be admitted to the seminary.
 "You must examine with greater diligence the morals and the knowledge of men who are entrusted with the care and guidance of souls, that they may be eager to continuously feed and assist the people entrusted to them by the administration of the sacraments, the preaching of God’s word and the example of good works...Consecrate with holy orders and promote to the performance of the sacred mysteries only those who have been carefully examined and who are virtuous and wise."